Silobreaker/MaltegoDocumentation/index.md

 Find phrases that are _keyphrases_ within Silobreaker. _Keyphrases_ in Silobreaker are words or phrases that are key to the content of the document.

 ![keyphrases](images/keyphrases.png)

+### Military Equipment
+> Any &rarr; `silobreaker.MilitaryEquipment`

+> Finds Military Equipment strongly correlated with mentions of the input entity

 ### Organizations
 > Any &rarr; `maltego.Organization`